Aviastar-TU Flight 6534

-Aviastar-TU Flight 6534 was a scheduled international cargo flight from Hangzhou Jianqiao Airport in Hangzhou, China to Tolmachevo Airport in Novosibirsk, Russia.
-On 8 January 2022, the aircraft operating the flight caught fire during pushback.
+Aviastar-TU Flight 6534 was a scheduled international cargo flight from Hangzhou Xiaoshan International Airport in Hangzhou, China to Tolmachevo Airport in Novosibirsk, Russia.
+On 8 January 2022, the Tupolev Tu-204 operating the flight caught fire during pushback.
 The 8 crew members on board were able to evacuate, with 3 sustaining minor injuries.
 Investigators attributed the accident to an oxygen leak in the cockpit.

 Background

 Aircraft

 The aircraft involved was a Tupolev Tu-204-100C freighter registered as RA-64032, and was originally delivered to Perm Airlines in 2002.
 The aircraft had been a part of Aviastar-TU's fleet since 2004.
 In 2019, the aircraft was repainted in the corporate colours of the Chinese shipping company Cainiao, and it was operating a flight for Cainiao at the time of the accident.
 The aircraft was fitted with two PS-90A engines and had a maximum payload of 28,500 kg.

 Crew

 On board the flight were 8 crew members.
 The captain was a 60 year old Russian male with 12,587 hours of flight experience, the first officer was a 62 year old Russian male with 3,876 hours of flight experience, and the flight engineer was a 61 year old Russian male with 15,803 hours of flight experience.
 Also on board were a relief captain, a relief first officer, a relief flight engineer, and two maintenance technicians.